 Green Olives and Silan (photo by Staci Valentine)

 This was one of my favorite “discoveries” when I was developing recipes for The Seasonal Jewish Kitchen.
-In the months since the book came out, I’m enormously gratified to know that this dish has become a favorite for so many readers.
+In the time since the book came out, I’m enormously gratified to know that this dish has become a favorite for so many readers.
 Tender roast chicken is burnished with a sweet-hot rub of silan, or date syrup, and harissa, and perfumed with tangerines that are caramelized from their time in the oven.
 If you don’t like it hot, feel free to reduce the amount of harissa or substitute sweet smoked paprika.

 This dish is perfect for Passover, when late-season citrus is at its sweetest and most interesting.
 Once you pop the chicken in the oven, the dish pretty much takes care of itself.
 If you’re cooking for a crowd, you can use the same weight in chicken parts (thighs and drumsticks work best).
 Use lightly brined olives, such as bright green Sicilian Castelveltranos, that marry well with the other flavors of the dish; avoid overly brined or sour varieties.